kevinhughes27/shopify-sinatra-app/README.md

 ```

 Note - if you are not using any background queue for processing webhooks then you do not need the redis add-on or the resque dyno so you can set it to 0.

+Make sure you set your shopify apps url to your Heroku app url in the Shopify Partner area https://app.shopify.com/services/partners/api_clients.

 Contributing
 ------------